rsenet/EYAPS/README.md

 optional arguments:
   -h, --help  show this help message and exit
   --url URL   Specify the URL of the Company
-  --dl        Download all APK in the current diretory
+  --dl        Download all APK in the current directory
 ```

 The **--url** option is mandatory and represent the URL of the company: